From April 2023 to November 2024 one or two weekend a month

 • Gather clinical data related to the patient’s oral health

-• Create a problem list that will further outline the probable interrelationships of the various contributing factors
+• Create a problem list that will further outline the probable interrelationships

 5. Bone Biology